Watch all RedisConf 2021 sessions on demand

 “We were hitting physical limits with our existing Redis installation,” says Etermax CTO Gonzalo Garcia.
 “CPU bottlenecks were unavoidable with single-threaded Redis and even the largest AWS instances couldn’t utilize all the cores.”

 Memory bottlenecks were an issue as well.
 The company’s pre-sharded solution maxed out at 16 endpoints of 244GB, which limited its ability to scale.
 And maintaining a completely redundant infrastructure for high availability was far too costly under the current configuration.
 It was clear Etermax needed a new solution.

 At around 10 million users, Etermax reached out to Redis Labs for help.
-With Redis Enterprise deployed in the company’s virtual private cloud, Etermax was able to scale without any downtime or performance impact, even as users peaked to an eye-popping 25 million per day.
-Redis Enterprise’s auto-sharding and auto-scaling capabilities, along with its ability to run multiple Redis instances on the same server, allowed Etermax to maximize the throughput of its servers while minimizing costs—the company cut its AWS infrastructure costs by 30%.
+With Redis Enterprise Cloud deployed in the company’s virtual private cloud, Etermax was able to scale without any downtime or performance impact, even as users peaked to an eye-popping 25 million per day.
+Redis Enterprise Cloud’s auto-sharding and auto-scaling capabilities, along with its ability to run multiple Redis instances on the same server, allowed Etermax to maximize the throughput of its servers while minimizing costs—the company cut its AWS infrastructure costs by 30%.

 In addition to using Redis as a persistent database, the gaming company leverages Redis’ many features and data types for advanced functionality throughout its gaming operations, including:

-“The move to Redis Enterprise allowed us to concentrate on quickly adding features and growing our network in order to keep pace with the incredible user ramp up our games were experiencing,” Garcia says.
+“The move to Redis Enterprise Cloud allowed us to concentrate on quickly adding features and growing our network in order to keep pace with the incredible user ramp up our games were experiencing,” Garcia says.
 “Now that we’ve reached a stable state, we’re looking forward to fine tuning our deployment to gain even more efficiency and performance.”